ldzoid/damn-vulnerable-defi-v2/README.md

 }
 ```

-Two requirements seem fine at first, but one scenairo hasn't been accounted for.
-Once we receive flash loan, nothing prevents us from returning the loan with pool's `deposit` function.
-That way, inside pool's accounting, we are the owners of deposited funds.
-Pool balance stayed the same, but inner logic is broken and we are able to withdraw everything.
+Two requirements seem fine at first, but one scenario hasn't been accounted for.
+Once we receive the flash loan, nothing prevents us from returning the loan with the pool's `deposit` function.
+That way, inside the pool's accounting, we are the owners of deposited funds.
+The pool balance stayed the same, but inner logic is broken and we are able to withdraw everything.

-For the solution, we will create new **SideEntranceAttack.sol** contract and implement the exploit.
+For the solution, we will create a new **SideEntranceAttack.sol** contract and implement the exploit.

 Solution code: